opetitprestataire/label-studio/docs/source/templates/timeseries_audio_video.md

 ```

 **Use time-based time series when:**

 - Data has actual timestamps.
 - Precise temporal alignment is needed.
 - Working with multiple media types.

-### Labeling Configuration: Time-based multiple TimeSeries + Audio + Video + TimeSeriesLabels
+#### Labeling Configuration

 * Time-based TimeSeries
-* TimeSeries, Audio and Video are synced together
+* Multiple TimeSeries, Audio and Video are synced together
-* Choices and timeline labels are used as control tags for labeling
+* TimeSeriesLabels are used as control tag for labeling

 ```html
 <View>